webmachinelearning/model-loader/README.md

    different per device.
 In this option, all browsers running on a given device could use the same format, accessing the same underlying inference engine.
 4. A set of permissible model formats, all optional.
 Each device supports zero or more formats.

+Recommended: Long-term, option 1 is the ideal.
+Near to mid-term, 2 unblocks the developers and OS and ML framework authors.

 In principle, it would be great to standardize on a single format, and a single level of abstraction.